schierproducts/schier-api-documentation/src/grease-monkey/kitchen-fixtures/create-kitchen-fixture.md

 ### 201 <Badge text="created" type="success" />

-A new instance of the Ktichen Fixture Object has been created.
+A new instance of the Kitchen Fixture Object has been created.

 ### 403 <Badge text="error" type="error" />